gilnam74/vex-sneppet/Home.md

 [![](https://c1.staticflickr.com/1/865/26558997907_fbcb313dfc_o.gif)](https://c1.staticflickr.com/1/865/26558997907_fbcb313dfc_o.gif)

-This is EVE documentation and learning resource.
+This is EVE documentation and Houdini learning resource.

 ## What is EVE?
 EVE is an out of the box Houdini pipeline.